fangpin/redis-rs/README.md

 # transactions related commands
+## start a transaction and exec all queued commands in a transaction
+redis-cli
+> MULTI
+> set foo 1
+> incr foo
+> exec
-## start a transaction
+## start a transaction and queued commands and cancel transaction then
+redis-cli
-redis-cli MULTI
+> MULTI
+> set foo 1
+> incr foo
+> discard

 ```